 Today’s consumers do not tend to see a brand in silos.
 They are likely to have multiple touchpoints with a retailer and expect their customer journey between each touchpoint or channel should be seamless.

 I want to be able to interact with the brand:

 · Through social media

 · Or in-store

 · … and I want each of these interactions to be unified.

 Why apply an omnichannel approach?

-A recent study by Omnisend looked at how omnichannel marketing has improved in 2020 so far.
-According to the study, marketers that integrate three or more channels in their marketing campaigns increase their purchase rate up to 287%.
+A recent study by Omnisend looked at how omnichannel marketing improved in 2020.
+According to the survey, marketers that integrate three or more channels in their marketing campaigns increase their purchase rate up to 287%.
 In 2019, an omnichannel approach could improve the purchase rate by 12% versus 3.21% for single-channel campaigns.
-Most importantly, the consumers’ preferences for omnichannel campaigns have also increased by 14.8% between 2019 and 2020, showing the importance of this approach to improve the customers’ engagement with your brand message.
+Most importantly, the consumer references for omnichannel campaigns have also increased by 14.8% between 2019 and 2020, showing this approach’s importance in improving the customer’s engagement with your brand message.

-This blog post was written by Natalie Rodríguez, Data Advisor at DuartePino.
+*This blog post was written by Estefanía Guzman, Intelligence Advisor at DuartePino.
 Learn more about an omnichannel strategy for business growth.
 Contact us.